 In allocating Teaching Assistant/Tutor-Marker positions, the School of Criminology will also take into account any or all of the following:

 1. Suitability for particular courses (e.g. discipline of prior degree(s), publications, experience, instructor preference);

 If an assignment within a priority group requires a selection between applicants, the graduate student without financial support from merit based scholarships or merit based fellowships during the semester of appointment will have priority for the appointment.

 In accordance with the Collective Agreement, the assignment given a Teaching Assistant/Tutor-Marker will not normally be fewer than three (3) or more than seven (7) base units, although it is not possible for the School of Criminology to guarantee applicants an appointment to a particular course and/or to a particular number of tutorials in any given semester.

-Note: Before applying for TA/TM positions please be sure that the courses you are applying for don't conflict with your own course and/or work schedule.
-TAs must be available for the lecture and all listed tutorial times.
+Reminder: Before applying for TA/TM positions please be sure that the courses you are applying for don't conflict with your own course and/or work schedule.
+TAs must be available for the lectures, tutorials and exam invigilation.
 TM positions may require onsite exam invigilation.

 Course schedules can be verified via the Student Information System.

 s - Surrey campus c - CODE (distance)

 The University is committed to the principle of equity in employment.
 (See Policy GP 19.)

 The information submitted with your application is collected under the authority of the University Act (R.S.B.C.
 1996, c.468, s.
 27(4)(a)), applicable federal and provincial employment regulations and requirements, the University's non-academic employment policies and applicable collective agreements.